dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 - If there is a new field or relation then create it.
 - if field is exist then update it.
-- If relation with same name exist then do nothing.
+- If relation with same name exist in data store and related object not stored before then add otherwise ignore it.
-- If object id of object is not found then return bad request error.
+- If object id is not found then return bad request error.
 - If data in relation is invalid for example object id not exist or target type not found then return bad request error.